ooz/ppkg/README.md

 * Agenda slide
 * Slide with lists and bullet points
 * Slide with lots of text
-* Slide with some chart
-* Slide with references, literature, links
+* Slide with some chart, references, literature, links

 <!--s-->